atlasbioinfo/RSVdb/README.md

 ---

-### 20200814 Report

-I have just received a notice:

-From today to **September 1**, the server, "taolab", may appear network fluctuation, this may cause users cannot access to the web site (https://taolab.nwsuaf.edu.cn/rsvdb/) periodically.

-The problem may not be fixed until **September 1, 2020**.

-We apologize for the trouble brought to you.
-Thank you for your understanding and support.

->
----

 ![figure1](./1.png)

 RNA fulfills a crucial regulatory role in cells by folding into a complex RNA structure.
 To date, a chemical compound, dimethyl sulfate (DMS), has been developed to effectively probe the RNA structure at the transcriptome level.
 We proposed a database, RSVdb (https://taolab.nwafu.edu.cn/rsvdb/), for the browsing and visualization of transcriptome RNA structures.
 RSVdb, including 626,225 RNAs with validated DMS reactivity from 178 samples in 8 species, supports four main functions: information retrieval, research overview, structure prediction, and resource download.
 Users can search for species, studies, transcripts and genes of interest; browse the quality control of sequencing data and statistical charts of RNA structure information; preview and perform online prediction of RNA structures in silico and under DMS restraint of different experimental treatments; and download RNA structure data for species and studies.
 Together, RSVdb provides a reference for RNA structure and will support future research on the function of RNA structure at the transcriptome level.